Quantum error correction beyond $SU(2)$: spin, bosonic, and permutation-invariant codes from convex geometry: From W to codes

 The specific setting that we will use in the next section relates to codes in $\cS_{q,N}$ under the $\ell_1$ distance.
 A distinguishing feature of this code subclass is that the underlying space is formed of all $q$-tuples with {\em fixed} $\ell_1$ norm\footnote{A subclass of these codes where not only the $\ell_1$ norm, but also the composition $\comp(\bfx)$ of every codeword is fixed, plays a major role in information theory \cite{csiszar2011information}.}, viz. \eqref{eq:SimplexDef} and \cref{fig: SqN,fig: S44}.
 Define a distance $d_1$ on $\cS_{q,N}$ by setting

-and for a subset $B \subset \cS_{q,N}$ put $ d_1(B)= \min_{\substack{\underline{x},\underline{y}\in B\\ \underline{x}\neq \underline{y}}}d_1(\underline{x},\underline{y}). $ We call this distance the $\ell_1$ norm despite the 1/2 factor, which is inserted simply because for constant sum $|\ux|=N$, the true $\ell_1$ distance is always even\footnote{This follows because $\sum_{i=0}^{q-1}(x_i-y_i)=0$, and so $\sum_{i:x_i>y_i}(x_i-y_i)=\sum_{i:x_i<y_i}(y_i-x_i)$.}.
+and for a subset $\cC_{\ell_1} \subset \cS_{q,N}$ put $ d_1(\cC_{\ell_1})= \min_{\substack{\underline{x},\underline{y}\in \cC_{\ell_1}\\ \underline{x}\neq \underline{y}}}d_1(\underline{x},\underline{y}). $ We call this distance the $\ell_1$ norm despite the 1/2 factor, which is inserted simply because for constant sum $|\ux|=N$, the true $\ell_1$ distance is always even\footnote{This follows because $\sum_{i=0}^{q-1}(x_i-y_i)=0$, and so $\sum_{i:x_i>y_i}(x_i-y_i)=\sum_{i:x_i<y_i}(y_i-x_i)$.}.
 Below, we call subsets of the discrete simplex {\em $\ell_1$-codes} if their distance is measured with respect to the metric $d_1$.

 We present two constructions of $\ell_1$ codes, starting with a simple approach to obtain $\ell_1$ codes with large distance in the simplex $S_{q,N}$ with $N=q$.
 This assumption will play a role below when we use the constructed codes as a device to obtain Fock state codes.
+To justify it, note that for constant-excitation Fock state codes, the fidelity as given by \cref{eq: fidelity} does not depend on the number of modes, $q$, and thus the constructed codes are optimized if we manage to minimize $N$ for a given $t$.

 Furthermore, the codes that we construct have a particular size, which fits the requirements of the Fock state code construction.

 \begin{theorem} Let $K,t\geq 2$ be integers and let There is an $\ell_1$ code $\cC_{\ell_1}\subset \cS_{N,N}$ of size